 Find free or affordable entertainment

 Depending on how much you like to splash out on having a blast, entertainment can eat up a significant part of any budget.
-Whether it’s dinners out, experiences, shopping, there’s no end to the ways money can be spent on having fun.
-Regardless of one’s interests, there are lots of ways of having affordable and dare we say, even free fun.
+Whether it’s dinners out, experiences or shopping, there’s no end to the ways you can spend money on having fun.
+Regardless of your interests, though, there are lots of ways of having your fun affordably – or even free.
 Outdoor activities like a day at the beach or going for a walk, hiking or bike rides are all free.
 Don’t have easy access to a bike?
 Bike Share Toronto has 625 stations across the city for affordable bike rentals.
 Check out the map here.
-Consider reducing money spent on entertainment in favor of affordable or free activities and those extra funds can be put towards a down payment.
+Consider reducing money spent on entertainment in favour of affordable or free activities, and those extra funds can be put towards a down payment.

 Review auto renewals

-Memberships and auto renewals are another area of hidden spending not often considered. $3.99 here, $14.99 there doesn’t seem like much (never mind that app you forgot you spent $40 on and just renewed for another year!), but it all adds up.
+Memberships and auto renewals are another area of hidden spending you might not have considered.
+Spending $3.99 here, $14.99 there – it doesn’t seem like much (never mind that app you forgot about, the one that charged you $40 to renew for another year!), but it all adds up.
 Take a second look at your online memberships and make sure they are aligned with your budget and what is important to you.
 Are Netflix, Crave, Apple TV and Amazon Prime all essential?
 Savings from unnecessary or duplicate subscriptions can go directly towards a down payment.

 Streamlining spending in other areas of life – such as telecommunications, gym or club memberships and insurance – is another helpful way to reclaim money that can be put towards a down payment.
 Look at your mobile and internet services: Are there features you pay for but don’t use that can be removed?
 Can you opt for a more affordable plan or bundle services together to increase cost savings?
 Saving money in other areas can help free up additional funds to put towards a down payment.